propelorm/Propel/cookbook/symfony2/symfony2-and-propel-in-real-life.markdown

 ### Creating a Model Class ###

 In Symfony2 world, **Model classes** also known as ActiveRecord classes in Propel are called **entities**.
-With Propel, it's better to call them **Model classes** as generated Propel classes contains some business logic.
+With Propel, it's better to call them **Model classes** as generated Propel classes contain some business logic.

 Suppose you're building an application where products need to be displayed.
 Let's writing a `schema.xml` inside the `Resources/config/` directory of your `AcmeStoreBundle`: